Life As a Brickmason or Blockmason

 - Chimney Builder

-Job Demand for Brickmasons and Blockmasons
+Are There Job Opportunities for Brickmasons and Blockmasons?

 The states with the most job growth for Brickmason or Blockmason are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

-Brickmason or Blockmason Salary
+Brickmason or Blockmason Average Salary

 Brickmasons and Blockmasons who work in Illinois, New York, or Rhode Island, make the highest salaries.